smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 "I'm listening."

-She studied him for a long moment, this man who thought power meant control.
+She studied him for a long moment, this man who thought loyalty meant order.
 Her fingers traced the armrest of her chair - the same motion she used when forcing herself still during court.

 She took a deep breath.
 "Years ago, my husband offended Poseidon.
-The god's curse fell on me."
+Stole the god's sacred bull, claimed it as his own."
 She watched Theron's face carefully.
-"The bull from the sea.
-I tried to resist, but divine curses don't permit resistance.
-What I gave birth to should never have existed."
+"The curse fell on me.
+Not him.
+Me."

 Her voice was steady.
 Calmer than she felt.
 The anger helped, she'd learned that years ago.
 Channel it into coldness, into precision.
 Let it sharpen her words instead of breaking them.

+"The bull was Poseidon's," she continued.
+"And Minos knew it.
+He chose pride over piety, and when the god's wrath came, it fell on me.
+On my body.
+On my children."

 "Careful, Majesty."
 Theron's voice was soft.
 "Speaking ill of the King-"